milewdev/tchart/README.md

 ```

 Settings can appear anywhere in the data file, although putting them at the top is likely the best
 idea.
-If the same setting is specified more than once, the last value found wins:
+If the same setting is specified more than once, the last value listed is the one that is
+used:

 ```
 chart_width = 100
 chart_width = 80
-chart_width = 60        # This is the value that will be used.
+chart_width = 60        # This is the winning value.
 ```

 <br>